Pragu3704/CBR-Internship-files/README.md

 <br>

 ## Execution:
-Based on resource requirements, optimise the parameters in the .sbatch file, if u wish to execute the pipeline on a HPC cluster.
+Based on resource limitations, optimise the parameters in the .sbatch file, if u wish to execute the pipeline on a HPC cluster.
 You may execute only the final2.sh file in the case of regular PC specs.
 Please follow the comments as required to make sure all the files are named correctly, and the required files are created in the correct location.